 1. You’re Buying for One Time Use

-If you’re buying for an occasion rather than multi-wear use, you’re going to have a closet full of pieces that don’t mix and match.
+If you’re buying for an occasion rather than multi-wear use, you will have a closet full of pieces that don’t mix and match.

-You want your wardrobe to work together in a cohesive way that makes it easy to put outfits together quickly.
+You want your wardrobe to work together cohesively, making it easy to put outfits together quickly.

-A game-changing tip is when you are running to a store or hopping online to shop, even if it is with a specific event in mind, be sure you can wear the garment two or three different ways before you purchase.
+A game-changing tip is when you are running to a store or hopping online to shop, even with a specific event in mind, be sure you can wear the garment two or three different ways before you purchase.

 This ensures you get the most out of everything in your closet; I call it the “Wear it Three Ways Rule.”